Pixadus/pixadus.github.io/content/day13.md

 draft = false
 +++

+---

+> You are not trapped, though it may feel that way.
+>
+> You are not in a tunnel and there is no light - you are on a field.
+>
+> A light rain fills the air.
+There is wind sometimes, and it is cold.
+>
+> Behind you are the mountains and valleys of your life.
+>
+> Some are forbidding and barren.
+Others, filled with grass and brilliant flowers.
+>
+> Ahead of you, there's a fog.
+>
+> The future is opaque.
+>
+> The past is behind you.
+>
+> You step into the fog.

+---

+## Take Two

 Tomorrow, I'm going to start off again.

 > Thoughts of my last attempt filter through my mind.
 I feel my heart speed up just a bit.
 Ugh.